partykit/partykit/README.md

 };
 ```

 Then run `npx partykit dev server.ts` to start the server for local development.
-You can later deploy it to the cloud with `npx partykit publish server.ts --name my-party`.
+You can later deploy it to the cloud with `npx partykit deploy server.ts --name my-party`.

 Then, in your application, you can connect to this server with a simple client: